openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 Tests are not allowed to call `System.exit` because the test must have the ability to run in the same JVM as the harness.
-Calling `System.exit` while the test is running in this manner whould cause the harness itself to exit!
+Calling `System.exit` while the test is running in this manner would cause the harness itself to exit!
 Instead of calling `System.exit()`, throw an exception.

 Be warned that the AWT event thread does not propagate exceptions,